 Birmingham, Alabama's largest city, boasts jazz and dance clubs, theatre and fine dining.
 Visit the Civil Rights Institute, Kelly Ingram Park and 16th Street Baptist Church to learn about the city's civil rights struggles.
 Birmingham is also the home of America's largest collection of motorcycles on display at Barber Vintage Motorcycle Museum.

-In northwest Alabama, the small towns of Florence, Tuscumbia, Sheffield and Muscle Shoals are at the southermost leg of a music triangle that includes Memphis and Nashville.
+This morning, drive to Huntsville, the home of the U.S.Space and Rocket Centre, the world's largest space attraction and America's largest seasonal butterfly house at the botanical gardens.
+Located at the base of some of the most beautiful mountains in North Alabama, Huntsville offers visitors outdoor activities, such as hiking, biking, horseback riding and fishing along the Tennessee River.
+You'll then continue to northwest Alabama – the small towns of Florence, Tuscumbia, Sheffield and Muscle Shoals are at the southernmost leg of a music triangle that includes Memphis and Nashville.
 The 'Father of the Blues', W.C.
 Handy, was born in Florence where the annual Handy Music Festival is held each summer.
 Tour FAME recording studio where international superstars like Aretha Franklin, Lynyrd Skynyrd, Percy Sledge and the Rolling Stones recorded some of their greatest hits.

-Head to the airport for your flight back to the UK.
+Head to the airport for your flight back to the UK, arriving on day 14.

 Meet our experts